Skip to Main Content

 A map of counties with a current year-round deer/elk feeding ban, as of May 2024.

-A third reason not to feed deer is that feeding can harm or kill deer.
-In winter, a deer is well adapted to survive by eating the foods provided by Mother Nature.
+4. Feeding can harm or kill deer.
+In winter, a deer is well adapted to survive by eating the foods provided by Mother Nature which are typically of poor nutritional quality, and utilize the fat stores accumulated in late summer and early fall.
 A rapid change in a deer’s diet can leave the animal unable to digest the new food and can have a deadly outcome from rumen acidosis or bloat.
 Also, corn and other feeds are sometimes contaminated with aflatoxin, a toxic substance that is produced by certain molds and can poison deer and other wildlife.
 Often, corn marketed as “Deer Corn” contains levels of aflatoxin that are above those acceptable for use by livestock or humans.